-As noted above, the proposed project's construction would result in a one-time release of 251 metric tons of CO2e, and project occupancy would result in the production of 402 metric tons of CO2e/year, and even taken together these values are far below the 1,293 CO2e metric ton/year screening level.
-So, the project will not result in significant green house gas emissions and does not require environmental review or mitigations.
+As noted above, the proposed project's construction would result in a one-time release of 251 metric tons of CO2e, and project occupancy would result in the production of 402 metric tons of CO2e/year, and even added together the resulting 653 metric tons is far below the 1,293 CO2e metric ton/year screening level.
+So, the project will not result in significant greenhouse gas emissions and does not require environmental review or mitigations.